To view the page listing all articles related to memories, visit “My Memories.”

 “The humus theory for plant nutrition was the dominant concept explaining the essence of plant nutrition for tens of years.
 Von Liebig was the first to explain, through his experimental works, the basics of the problem of mineral plant nutrition.
 In 1841, a publication entitled “Die Organische Chemie in ihrer Anwendung auf Agrikultur und Physiologie” – “Organic Chemistry in Its Applications to Agriculture and Physiology” was released, with a new theory of mineral plant nutrition.
 This book opens a new chapter in the development of the science of plant nutrition.
 It attracted great interest not only in scientific world but also among a lot of farmers.
 Liebig wrote that not humus but mineral salts (are taken up with water by roots from soil) and carbon dioxide assimilated from air in the photosynthesis process are the direct food for plants.
 For stable plant yields, soil should be supplied with mineral fertilizers in order to replenish the deficiency of nutrients caused by their removal from the field along with plant yield.
 Liebig formulated his theory about mineral plant nutrition based on other scientists’ studies, and also through deduction from a chemical analysis of plants.
 As a chemist and analyst, he conducted many studies on the chemical composition of plants.
 He determined that plants release carbon, hydrogen, oxygen and nitrogen (which are present in them) during combustion, and composition of the generated ash always includes phosphorus, sulfur, calcium, potassium, magnesium, silicon, and many times sodium.”
 (Antonkiewicz and Łabetowicz, 2016)

-In the end, it was the scientific rigor of Liebig that won the day.
-Not just his new techniques opened up new discoveries, but also the question if science and practice presented a duality.
+In the end, it was the scientific rigour of Liebig that won the day.
+Not just his new techniques opened up new discoveries, but also the question of whether science and practice presented a duality.
 These two concepts were juxtaposed in the mind of the landowners who saw the views of Liebig and Albrecht Daniel von Thaer as much more than a debate about the essence of plant nutrition.
 Liebig’s word was scientific and based in a laboratory.
-Of course, it had to have practical application, but he wrestled with solving fundamental questions first before he moved on to the practical and in many instances, as we know from our own experiences, even the best scientific work don’t always work in practice at the first attempt.
+Of course, it had to have practical application, but he wrestled with solving fundamental questions first before he moved on to the practical and in many instances, as we know from our own experiences, even the best scientific work doesn’t always work in practice at the first attempt.
 Such is the nature of the beast.

 Von Thaer, on the other hand, was a consummate pragmatist and by all accounts, a skilled manager.
-I am impressed by the reported neatness of the workshops on the estates that he was in charge off.
+I am impressed by the reported neatness of the workshops on the estates that he was in charge of.
 Reports have it that they were open for inspection by the public and everything had its place.
 Thaer’s work, “Principles of Agriculture” contain the result of his experience through a series of years.
 We can feel his passion and approach in his work.
-It embraces the theory of the soil, the clearing of land, plowing, manuring, and irrigation, hedges and fences, management of meadow and pasture lands; the cultivation of wheat, rye, corn, oats, barley, buckwheat, hops, tobacco, clover, and all the varieties of grasses; the economy of kine stock, breeding and feeding; the management of the dairy, and the use of manures, and the various systems of cultivation, keeping journals and farm records.
-In brief, it is a complete cyclopedia or circle of practical agriculture.
+It embraces the theory of the soil, the clearing of land, ploughing, manuring, and irrigation, hedges and fences, management of meadow and pasture lands; the cultivation of wheat, rye, corn, oats, barley, buckwheat, hops, tobacco, clover, and all the varieties of grasses; the economy of kine stock, breeding and feeding; the management of the dairy, and the use of manures, and the various systems of cultivation, keeping journals and farm records.
+In brief, it is a complete cyclopaedia or circle of practical agriculture.
 (Homans, 1857)

 These issues that we don’t necessarily see as opposing views today would take on a life of its own in Germany which impacted (determined?) the course of history related to the nutritional sciences and the evaluation of foods.

 As Liebig’s approach of rigorous science and experimentation started to dominate, tools were being developed on which more discoveries were predicated.
-Better techniques were developed, gradually, to separate the food fragments which played a role in nutrition including protein, fat, and fiber.
+Better techniques were developed, gradually, to separate the food fragments which played a role in nutrition including protein, fat, and fibre.
 The Liebig/ Dumas method for example, for determining the Nitrogen content in food was developed in 1830 and 1840.
 The famous Kjeldahl method was published in 1883 and much later the use of the 6.25 conversion number of N to protein would become the more complete Jones numbers.
 At the dawn of the 20th century, food chemistry was firmly established.
 (Dryden, 2008) Along with improved techniques and tools, the philosophical wars raged on.

 The Proximate Analysis

 The German Agriculture Research Stations was a driving force in the development of German farming from the mid-1800s and a model for similar developments around the world.
 Wilhelm Crusius has it that the first German Agricultural Research Station was created on 28 September 1850 during a banquet honouring Leipzig’s new marble statue of Albrecht Daniel von Thaer.
 He recalls that several agricultural leaders from the kingdom of Saxony agreed to terms that saw the Möckern estate near Leipzig transformed into an institution to investigate the application of scientific knowledge to agriculture.
 The Möckern facility is widely believed to be the words first state-supported agriculture research station.
-It was believed that the Möckern facility represented a fulfillment of Thaer’s vision.
+It was believed that the Möckern facility represented a fulfilment of Thaer’s vision.
 He propagated a system of “rational” agriculture.
-Landowners loved him as they looked for ways to increase their yields through comparative investigations, but was skeptical of what we call research.
+Landowners loved him as they looked for ways to increase their yields through comparative investigations, but was sceptical of what we call research.
 (Finlay, 1988)

 It is generally believed to be Liebig who founded the agriculture research stations, through his 1840 work Chemistry and its application to Agriculture and Physiology.
 Many suggested that it was the excitement created by this publication around the world, that Germanys research stations were founded upon.
 It is believed by many that the agricultural research station became a haven for the agricultural chemists.
-The line of thinking then continues that the Americal Agricultural stations were created based on the German model in the 1870’s and 80’s.
+The line of thinking then continues that the American Agricultural stations were created based on the German model in the 1870’s and 80’s.
 Even the notion of research is also linked to Liebig through his famous research laboratory in Giesen.
 (Finlay, 1988)

 A study of the Möckern facility challenge these notions.
 Fundamental science and agriculture chemistry were not, in fact, initial driving forces behind this first agriculture station.
 The Saxon officials had praise for Liebig’s recognition of the importance of chemical compounds in plants and animal growth but scorned his insistence on laboratory research.
-Liebig created a plant manure in his laboratory.
+Liebig created plant manure in his laboratory.
 It was practically insoluble.
 A white chemical crust formed over fields in practical demonstrations and his invention was a disaster.
 Many believe that the creation of the agriculture stations would provide an opportunity to verify such work.
 They saw a division between science and practice and the stations would be a place to unite these two polar opposites.
 In the early days of the Möckern facility, scientists and what was called “practitioners” had equal authority.
 As in America, in Germany, the scientists did not win control over these stations for some time and not after a long and hard battle.
 (Finlay, 1988)